zahmedgit/dsc-json-apis-intro-v2-1-nyc-ds-033020/README.md

 ### The Request/Response Cycle

-Next, we'll look at the fundamental mechanism by which web-based APIs are typically accessed - sending an HTTP request ad then processing the response provided by the server.
+Next, we'll look at the fundamental mechanism by which web-based APIs are typically accessed - sending an HTTP request and then processing the response provided by the server.
 We'll also get a little experience working with HTTP requests using the Python `.get()` method within the `requests` package.
 We also get some hands-on experience retrieving information from NASA using [Open Notify](http://open-notify.org/).

 ### APIs and OAuth